creativeorange/Craft-redactor-font-awesome/readme.md

 2. Include the Font Awesome plugin in your Redactor config file located in craft/config/redactor/-your-config-file-.json.
 To do so, add 'creativeorangeFontAwesome' in the plugins array.
 3. Activate the plugin in your Craft admin panel

+NOTE: Don't forget to include font awesome on your front-end.

 ### Version
 0.9